haus-automation/iobroker-docs/development/adapter.rst

 .. code:: console

-    npx: Installierte 147 in 31.103s
+    Need to install the following packages:
+        @iobroker/create-adapter
+    Ok to proceed? (y) y

     =====================================================
-    Welcome to the ioBroker adapter creator v1.32.0!
+    Welcome to the ioBroker adapter creator v2.1.1!
     =====================================================

     You can cancel at any point by pressing Ctrl+C.

     Let's get started with a few questions about your project!
-    ✔ Please enter the name of your project: · documentation ✔ Which title should be shown in the admin UI? · Documentation ✔ Please enter a short description: · An example adapter for the ioBroker documentation ✔ Enter some keywords (separated by commas) to describe your project: · documentation,learn,development ✔ If you have any contributors, please enter their names (seperated by commas): ·
+    ✔ Please enter the name of your project: · gira-iot ✔ Which title should be shown in the admin UI? · Gira IoT ✔ Please enter a short description: · Integrate your Gira X1 or HomeServer ✔ Enter some keywords (separated by commas) to describe your project: · gira,x1,homeserver,iot ✔ If you have any contributors, please enter their names (seperated by commas): ·

     Nice!
 Let's get technical...
-    ✔ How detailed do you want to configure your project? · yes ✔ Which features should your project contain? · adapter ✔ Which additional features should be available in the admin? · No items were selected ✔ Which category does your adapter fall into? · storage ✔ When should the adapter be started? · daemon
+    ✔ How detailed do you want to configure your project? · yes ✔ Which features should your project contain? · adapter ✔ Which additional features should be available in the admin? · No items were selected ✔ Which category does your adapter fall into? · iot-systems ✔ When should the adapter be started? · daemon
     ✔ From where will the adapter get its data? · local ✔ How will the adapter receive its data? · push
+    ✔ Do you want to indicate the connection state? · yes

+    Some more questions about the source code...
-    ✔ Do you want to indicate the connection state? · yes ✔ Which language do you want to use to code the adapter? · JavaScript ✔ Use React for the Admin UI? · yes
+    ✔ Which language do you want to use to code the adapter? · JavaScript ✔ Use React for the Admin UI? · yes
-    ✔ Which of the following tools do you want to use? · ESLint, type checking ✔ Do you prefer tab or space indentation? · Space (4) ✔ Do you prefer double or single quotes? · single ✔ How should the main adapter file be structured? · yes
+    ✔ Which of the following tools do you want to use? · ESLint, type checking ✔ Would you like to automate new releases with one simple command? · yes ✔ Would you like to use dev-server to develop and test your code with a simple command line tool? · yes ✔ Please choose the port number on which dev-server should present the admin web interface: · 8081 ✔ Do you prefer tab or space indentation? · Space (4) ✔ Do you prefer double or single quotes? · single ✔ How should the main adapter file be structured? · yes